- Beginningyour Search

 - Renting inNEW YORK CITY

 When you start your hunt, you'll often run into situations where an apartment listed online is no longer available.
-Sites like Naked Apartments use sophisticated mechanisms to remove listings when the landlord or broker fails to, but no site is perfect.
+Sites like Naked Apartments use sophisticated mechanisms to remove listings when the landlord or agent fails to, but no site is perfect.

 Sometimes agents advertise apartments that simply do not exist.
 When you call to inquire about the listing, they'll make up a story about what happened to the make-believe apartment and offer to show you real apartments instead.
-It's called bait and switch; it's inexcusable, and we kick brokers off our site for trying this.
+It's called bait and switch; it's inexcusable, and we kick agents off our site for trying this.
 If you see it on our site, please let us know.